cosmos/sdk-tutorials/academy/3-my-own-chain/gas-meter.md

 ## New data

 These values provide examples but you can, and should, set your own.
 To get a rule-of-thumb idea of how much gas is already consumed without your additions, look back at your previous transactions.
-Save your pick of values as new constants:
+Save your pick of the values as new constants:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/gas-meter/x/checkers/types/keys.go#L71-L75]
 const (